NuLeaf/nuleaf-source/README.md

 mongod
 ```
 This will start storing database data in the /data/db directory.
+You will also need to set the environment variable so that the application knows where your database is:

+Set the variable `NULEAF_SOURCE_DB_URL` to `mongodb://localhost/nuleaf_source`

 ### Run the application.
 ```